This post was first published in 2014 and is now republished with some edits.

-In 1934, a young American with aspirations to become a writer hiked across America to meet Ernest Hemingway in his Florida home.
-After knocking at the author’s door, Hemingway gave the young man, Arnold Samuelson, some advice.
+In 1934, a young American with aspirations to become a writer hitched 2,000 miles across America.
+The reason?
+To find Ernest Hemingway and get some advice.

 “Human speech is like a cracked kettle on which we tap crude rhythms for bears to dance to, while we long to make music that will melt the stars.”

-“The Dead” is known for its startlingly beautiful final lines, while “Eveline” is the story of a young woman unsure which way to turn in life: to emigrate to Buenos Ayres or stay in the safe confines of Dublin?)
+“The Dead” is known for its startlingly beautiful final lines, while “Eveline” is the story of a young woman unsure which way to turn in life (emigrate to Buenos Aires or stay in the safe confines of Dublin?)

-A remarkable tale of ambition, corruption, crime, and madness in French Restoration society after Waterloo.
+The Red and the Black is Stendhal’s remarkable tale of ambition, corruption, crime, and madness in French Restoration society after Waterloo.

 “I am mad, I am going under, I must follow the advice of a friend, and pay no heed to myself.”

-His habit of reading isolated him: it became such a need that after being in company for some time he grew tired and restless; he was vain of the wider knowledge he had acquired from the perusal of so many books, his mind was alert, and he had not the skill to hide his contempt for his companions’ stupidity.
+“His habit of reading isolated him: it became such a need that after being in company for some time he grew tired and restless; he was vain of the wider knowledge he had acquired from the perusal of so many books, his mind was alert, and he had not the skill to hide his contempt for his companions’ stupidity.”